trevor-vincent/DeepChessComposer/README.md

 Chess Compositions via Generative Adversarial networks and Reinforcment learning

 The first ever attempt at making Chess compositions via machine learning.
-It is a work in progress.
+It is a work in progress and nowhere near complete.

 # Interesting References
 https://ajolicoeur.wordpress.com/the-new-contender-to-gans-score-matching-with-langevin-sampling/